UWCNuclear/Dat2Root/README.md

 To run Dat2Root, you type in the command line:

       grsisort -l Dat2Root.C

 or:

       grsisort -l

       .x Dat2Root.C

 Also, the above 'grsisort' can be replaced with 'root' - and it should work just fine!

 After Dat2Root has created the output file, you close GRSISort by typing in the command line:

       .q

 To open the output file (for example: output.root), you type in the command line:

       grsisort -l output.root

-.ls    (to see the list of everything that is in your ROOT file)
+To see the list of everything that is in your ROOT file:

+      .ls

-myhist->Draw()    (to draw the TH1 histogram that you just created)
+To draw the TH1 histogram that you just created:

+      myhist->Draw()

 And you are ready to examine your histogram and fit peaks in GRSISort!